Umuzi-org/ACN-syllabus/content/qcto/data-science-practitioner/km-01/km-01-kt06/_index.md

 title: Attributes of a Data Science Practitioner
 ---

-# Attributes of a Data Science Practitioner

 ## Data Science Jobs, Roles, and Career Path Progression

-### What Jobs Do Data Scientists Do?
-A career as a data scientist involves turning data into value.
+**What Jobs Do Data Scientists Do?** A career as a data scientist involves turning data into value.
 Responsibilities include retrieving and analyzing data to improve business performance and building AI tools to automate tasks.

 ### Types of Data Science Jobs:
 1. **Data Scientist**